rvsmooth/cancufdocs/docs/guides/downgrade.md

     You can downgrade from A15 to A14.
 Don't try to go below May patch because anti-rollback will not allow you to downgrade.

 !!! warning "warning"
-    I won't be responsible for bricked/dead device/thermonuclear war/ gharwale mar dalenge.
-You are doing it at your own risk
+    You are doing it at your own risk, so you must bear the burden of any repercussions that follow.

 ## Steps